turnierplan-NET/turnierplan.NET/README.md

 ## Introduction

 **turnierplan.NET** is mostly written in C# using [.NET](https://dotnet.microsoft.com/).
 This includes the core logic, the backend API and database connection as well as all publicly visible web pages.
 In addition, it serves the *turnierplan.NET portal*, the client application for authenticated users, based on the [Angular](https://angular.dev/) framework.
+Some screenshots can be seen in the [section at the end](#screenshots).

 This readme describes how to deploy the application using the pre-built containers or how to get a local development environment up and running.

+> [!NOTE]
+> The user interface is currently only available in German 🇩🇪

 ## Deployment